ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/zero-wing-relationships.rst

 		{/parents}
 	{/exp:channel:entries}

-In this template we list the Pizza channel's various variables -- title, description and ingredients.
-Then we have a section in which we show which stores this pizza is currently available at.
-To accomplish this, we use the ``parents`` tag.
-This tag looks for entries in a different channel that have a relationship field that goes to the current channel in which the current entry is a child.
+In this template we list the Pizza channel's variables -- ``{title}``, ``{description}`` and ``{ingredients}``.
+Then we have a section in which we show which stores this pizza is currently available.
+To accomplish this, we use the ``{parents}`` tag.

+It will pull entries that have the current Entry as a child through at least one relationship tag.
+You can get more specific by specifying a channel and a field that you want to check to see if this entry is a child.
 In this case, we're passing it the Stores channel.
-So it will look for all entries in the Stores channel that have the current Pizza entry as a child, in any variable.
+It will look for all entries in the Stores channel that have the current Pizza entry as a child, in any Relationship field.
 This will have the result of finding all Stores that currently have this Pizza available.

-The ``parents`` tag is a looping tag pair.
+The ``{parents}`` tag is a looping tag pair.
 So for each Store it finds, it will loop over the section of template contained in the pair::

 		<strong>{parent:title}</strong>: <br />